ignacio-chiazzo/Algorithms-Leetcode-Javascript/README.md

 Solutions of algorithm problems using Javascript.  https://ignacio-chiazzo.github.io/Algorithms-Leetcode-Javascript/

 ### Structure
-The solutions are located under /LeetcodeProblems.
-Each solutions exports the main function(s) which to be tested.
-Each problem has a test file located under /LeetcodeProblemsTest.
+The solutions are located under `/LeetcodeProblems`.
+Each problem has a test file located under `/LeetcodeProblemsTest`.

 ### Run Scripts
 To run all the test run `node Main.js` in the console.